TeamRecords/Roblox_GRPS_System/backend/deploy/VULTR_UBUNTU24.md

 # Deploying the GRPS Python Backend on Vultr Ubuntu 24.04

 This guide targets a fresh **Vultr Dedicated Cloud** instance running **Ubuntu 24.04 LTS**.
 It walks through provisioning the FastAPI backend as a hardened systemd service behind Nginx.
 Adjust the steps for High-Frequency or Cloud Compute plans as required.
+The walkthrough assumes you are comfortable with SSH and basic Linux administration.

+> **Tip** – Commands that modify the system require `root`.
+Either log in as `root` or prefix the command with `sudo`.

+## 0. Prerequisites

+1. A Vultr server (Dedicated Cloud or Compute) running Ubuntu 24.04 with at least 2 vCPU and 4 GB RAM.
+2. A domain name if you plan to expose the API publicly (for HTTPS via Let’s Encrypt).
+3. An external PostgreSQL instance (Neon, RDS, Supabase, etc.) or a managed database in Vultr.
+4. Optional: a GitHub deploy key or PAT if you mirror the repository privately.

 ## 1. Server Preparation